INTO-CPS-Association/DTaaS/deploy/services/gitlab/README.md

 # Local GitLab Instance

-The DTaaS server uses a local GitLab instance as an OAuth2 authorization provider, hosted at `https://foo.com/gitlab`.
-This directory contains files needed to set up the docker container containing the local GitLab instance.
+The DTaaS server can have a local GitLab instance as an OAuth2 authorization provider.

+This directory contains files
+needed to set up the docker container containing the local GitLab instance.

 1. `./data`, `./config`, `./logs` are the directories that will contain data for the GitLab instance
-1. `compose.gitlab.yml` and `.env` are the Docker compose and environment files to manage the containerized instance
+2. `compose.gitlab.yml` and `.env` are the Docker compose and environment files to manage the containerized instance of gitlab

 ## Configure and Install